MicrosoftDocs/security/zero-trust/deploy-information-protection-saas.md

 Session policies scan and protect files in real time on access to prevent data exfiltration, protect files on download, prevent the upload of unlabeled files.

-Files are scanned using one of our supported inspection methods such as Data Classification Services.
-You can use Data Classification Services which uses classification decisions you've made across Office 365, Microsoft Purview Information Protection, and Defender for Cloud Apps to provide a unified labeling experience.
-This is the preferred content inspection method as it provides a consistent and unified experience across Microsoft products.

 For more information, see [Microsoft Data Classification Services integration](/defender-cloud-apps/dcs-inspection).

 ## Apply sensitivity labels to SaaS apps
-After discovering and classifying sensitive information, you need to apply sensitivity labels.
+After discovering and sorting sensitive information, you need to apply sensitivity labels.
 When a sensitivity label is applied to an email or document, any configured protection settings for that label are enforced on the content.
 For example, a file that is labeled "Confidential" may be encrypted and have a "Confidential" watermark applied to it.

 Defender for Cloud Apps is natively integrated with Microsoft Purview Information Protection and the same sensitive types and labels are available throughout both services.
 So when you want to define sensitive information, head over to the Microsoft Purview Information Protection portal to create them, and once defined they will be available in Defender for Cloud Apps.

 Defender for Cloud Apps lets you automatically apply sensitivity labels from Microsoft Purview Information Protection.
 These labels will be applied to files as a file policy governance action, and depending on the label configuration, can apply encryption for additional protection.

-For more information, see [Apply Microsoft Information Protection labels automatically](/defender-cloud-apps/use-case-information-protection).
+For more information, see [Apply Microsoft Purview Information Protection labels automatically](/defender-cloud-apps/use-case-information-protection).

 ## Protect your data